wejs/we/README.md

 # We.js ;) *beta*

-> A framework based in **plugins** for fast development, use it for create node.js projects like real time social networks, sites or blogs written with javascript.
+> For about and infos see: http://wejs.org/

 Status:  **in development**

 ##ROADMAP for 0.2.x

-- Create one site for the project with we.js site generator
+- Create one site for the project with we.js site generator DONE - :white_check_mark: http://wejs.org
 - Client side automatic model generation based in sails models - DONE - :white_check_mark:
-- Finish yeoman generator for blog - DONE - :white_check_mark:
+- Yeoman generator for blog - DONE - :white_check_mark:
-- Finish yeoman generator for sites
-- Finish yeoman generator for social network systems
+- Yeoman generator for social network
 - Change this project to be a cli - DONE - :white_check_mark:
-- Split we-cs-core to related server side modules - DONE - :white_check_mark:

 ##About